"The Digital Pound" set like a bank note, showing Britannia seated, holding out an orange laurel leaf

 YouTube & The End of History

-There is lively debate over the question of free speech – is the Libertarian free-speech absolutism or the Progressive protective censorship the more desirable policy?
-This is essentially a debate framed around one’s interpretation of the word freedom – is it freedom from, or freedom to?
+There is heated debate over the question of free speech – is the Libertarian free-speech absolutism or the Progressive protective censorship the more desirable policy?
+This a debate framed around one’s interpretation of the word freedom – is it freedom from, or freedom to?

-This problem becomed pronounced when we introduce advertising.
+This problem becomes pronounced when the mis-incentives from these platforms’ need to run advertising to sustain themselves are introduced.
 Advertisers don’t want to be associated with what they see as divisive, shocking or unpopular content.
-When advertisers are given the chance to exclude their ads from appearing alongside these subjects, almost all take it – after all, who wants some wisecrack on Twitter @ing you to ask why your product was just advertised before an objectionable video when others’ were not?
-This in turn encourages these platforms to move to discourage content that hurts their bottom-line; and this in turn develops a tendency towards the seemingly mundane yet nefarious ‘Advertister Friendliness’.
+When advertisers are given the chance to exclude their ads from appearing alongside these subjects, almost all take it.
+After all, who wants some wisecrack on Twitter @ing you to ask why your product was just advertised before an objectionable video when others’ were not?
+This in-turn encourages these platforms to move to discourage content that hurts their ad-driven bottom-line; and develops a tendency towards the seemingly mundane yet nefarious ‘Advertister Friendliness’ undergirding content policies.